bbchk/personal_config/README.md

 P0

+as i enter git with sessionize let users pick worktree (without creating new one, itsis manual)
 - syntax highlighting for helm go templates
 - I would like to have java neovim setup
 - I would like to have containarized neovim setup